Strategy Summary

 You see updating your profiles as a small, boring job that you'll "get to later."
 You spend hours typing dates and changing words in different documents by hand.
 Because it feels like boring office work, you keep putting it off until your public profile is months out of date.

 Get rid of the boring thinking load.
 Top leaders don't waste time typing small details.
 Use tools to keep your documents and profiles updated instantly.
-By removing the "boring" part, you make sure your professional brand stays current without using up the energy you need for actual leading.
+Remove the "boring" part and your professional brand stays current without using up the energy you need for actual leading.

 Executive Profile Fixing Steps